Calaway Park: Attractions

 Calaway Parks holds a number of attractions including 20 carnival games.
 In 2019, the amusement park opened a splash pad.
 In addition to interactive attractions the park also contains 32 amusement rides, including three roller coasters.
+Outside of that, they have a troupe of live performers who perform shows written and produced by Chris Thompson, the park's entertainment director.
+They produce four to six shows annually, targeted at families with children 2 to 14.

 Removed attractions

 Cosmic Spin was a former ride that was removed, that rotated continuously on a hydraulic arm that raises you up; which was also formerly known as Round-em' up.
 Another ride that was removed was Mind Blaster, a ride that rolls back and forth and up and down as the circular carriage that the guests are seated in spins rapidly.

-Other removed attractions includes a ball pit known as Ball Crawl, and soft playground known as Freddie Fireboat.
+Other removed attractions include a ball pit known as Ball Crawl and a soft playground known as Freddie Fireboat.
 Theodore Tugboat was a former soft playground at the park that was based on Theodore Tugboat, a Canadian children's series.
-Before its removal, Theodore the Tugboat play area saw multiple reports of young children receiving second degree burns due to a combination of the temperature of black rubber mats sitting in direct sunlight and Calaway Park's policy that children not wear shoes on the play structure.
+Before its removal, Theodore the Tugboat play area saw multiple reports of young children receiving second degree burns due to a combination of the temperature of black rubber mats sitting in direct sunlight and Calaway Park's policy that children should not wear shoes on the play structure.